SirPepe/ornament/Readme.md

-Ornament makes _only the most tedious bits_ of building vanilla web components (attribute handling and lifecycle reactions) easy by adding some primitives that really should be part of the standard, but aren't.
-Ornament is not a framework, but something that you might want to build your own framework on top of.
+Ornament makes _only the most tedious bits_ of building vanilla web components (attribute handling and lifecycle reactions) easy by adding some primitives that really should be part of the standard, but aren't. **Ornament is not a framework,** but something that you want to build your own framework on top of.

 ## Guide